You are currently viewing The Beautiful Chaos of Special Interests: From Pig Ornaments to Zombie Obsessions

 The challenge isn’t the interest itself — it’s learning how to navigate sharing it in a way that works for both you and the people around you.

 And honestly?
-That’s still something I’m learning.
+That’s still something I’m working on.

 Even if it does sometimes turn your hallway into a mini museum.